Mostly Dead

 If we were only mostly dead, then Christ was only mostly crucified.

-And a mostly crucified Christ can't raise anyone from the grave.
+And a mostly crucified Christ cannot raise the dead.

 He died—completely.